 It has a defined start and finish time, scope, resources, duration, goals to create or build a result.
 Simply put, a project has a temporary nature which comes to an end when it achieves its objective.

 For instance, you signed an agreement to build a dam for the government.
 You completed the construction, tested the equipment and handed over to the client.
 You closed the project after the handover.
 After the completion of your project, you demobilize the equipment and employees from the project site because the nature of the project is temporary.

 Program is a batch of related or similar projects managed coordinatedly.
 Because managing them in a coordinated manner provides more benefits than managing them separately.
 In other words, programs have several projects that can increase benefits when handled together.

 For instance, let’s assume that you have two projects: the first project is a real estate project and the second project is a hospital construction project.
 Since these two projects are similar in nature, you will keep them under the same program.
 You are planning to reduce the general expenses by managing them simultaneously.
 Also, you will request discounts from the suppliers because you will purchase a high amount of materials for both projects.

 Portfolios involve related or nonrelated projects and programs managed together to meet strategic business objectives.
 Projects and programs that form a portfolio may be or may not be interdependent.

 A portfolio may involve several projects and programs.
 These programs and projects may be related or nonrelated.
 Business, profit, non-profit, government projects may be kept under the same portfolio.

 For instance, let’s assume that you have three projects: the first project is a real estate project, the second project is a software development project and the third project is an expansion of your company’s sales into a new market.

-Project management is the process of applying knowledge, skills, tools, and techniques to meet project goals.
-Therefore project management involves initiating, planning, executing, monitoring and controlling & closing processes to complete a project successfully by meeting the project requirements.
+Project Management is the process of applying knowledge, skills, tools, and techniques to meet project goals.
+Therefore it involves initiating, planning, executing, monitoring and controlling & closing processes to complete a project successfully by meeting the project requirements.

 - Improves customer satisfaction